uragiristereo/Mejiboard/.github/ISSUE_TEMPLATE/bug_report.md

 **Describe the bug:**

-[a clear and concise description of what you expected to happen.]
+[a clear and concise description of what you expected to happen]

 ---
 **How to reproduce:**